 Although midstream urine likely doesn’t matter, midday urine does matter.
 If you’re looking to avoid detection, the first pee of the day should be discarded into the toilet.
 All subsequent pee is kosher to submit, but that overnight urine has accumulated THC metabolites while you slept, so submitting it increases your chances of testing positive.

-Hydration before a urine drug screen is the most critical part of the three hour protocol, but that is only for the three hour protocol.
+Hydration before a urine drug screen is the most critical part of the three-hour protocol, but that is only for the three-hour protocol.
 It is often claimed on the internet that drinking copious amounts of fluids — like cranberry juice — for days or weeks will help you detox and pass a drug test.
 While it seems logical that peeing more means excreting more THC-metabolites, that’s not how the kidneys work.
 The intricacies of why this method does not work are convoluted, but the takeaway message is simple — more fluid intake leads to more urine, not to more metabolism.
 So overhydration keeps the kidney busy filtering out a bunch of extra water and leads to frequent urination, but that has minimal impact on the removal of THC metabolites.

-Commercial THC detox products
+Commercial detox products

 The approach of these products should be viewed through the lens of THC clearance.
-Some products are marketed for use immediately prior to a test.
+Some products are marketed for use immediately before a test.
 These are most often drinks that contain sugar, salt, B vitamins, and often some creatine and some herbal ingredients like dandelion or echinacea.
-These drinks, which can range in size from a 1 ounce shot to a 500mL (~16 ounce) drink, primarily help to dilute the urine and then cover it up.
+These drinks, which can range in size from a 1 ounce shot to a 500mL (~16 ounces) drink, primarily help to dilute the urine and then cover it up.
 The B vitamins (especially vitamin B2 — riboflavin) and other nutrients can be included to ensure urine has a natural yellow color.
 Other herbals, like dandelion root or caffeine, are sometimes included and are typically there to increase urine output.

 Other cleanses tend to include poop-inducing ingredients like sennosides or fiber.
-Sennosides, which come in the form of an herbal extract, cause an evacuation of the bowels that can reduce overall toxin (THC metabolite) levels in the body, similar to the use of charcoal in the two day detox.
+Sennosides, which come in the form of an herbal extract, cause an evacuation of the bowels that can reduce overall toxin (THC metabolite) levels in the body, similar to the use of charcoal in the two-day detox.
 Fiber is another ingredient that frequently shows up in these products.
-It, too, may assist in overall clearance but will likely not have a major impact on detox.
+It, too, may assist in overall clearance but will likely not have a major impact on THC detox.
 While products like this have some logic to them, their reliability is still in question, especially if the one week+ protocol was not employed.

-THC removal: Hair products
+THC removal: hair products

 Defining the best THC detox product is very challenging because the best choice will depend on the timeline of the screening process.
-Some drinks and products are formulated for use immediately prior to the test while others may be beneficial to take for days or even weeks leading up to the drug screen.
-Either way, it is important to understand that none of these products are a surefire way to avoid detection.
+Some drinks and products are formulated for use immediately before the test while others may be beneficial to take for days or even weeks leading up to the drug screen.
+Either way, it is important to understand that none of these products is a surefire way to avoid detection.
 The best approach to passing a drug test is to abstain from cannabis products containing THC altogether.